One of the cities that stand out for its nightlife is, undoubtedly, Barcelona.

 If you are interested in more than just going from club to club, Eixample is home to many tourist sites and monuments in Barcelona.

-Eixample is probably the best-connected district in Barcelona by public transport, thanks to five metro lines one commuter train line that make it one of the best areas to stay in Barcelona for clubbing.
+Eixample is probably the best-connected district in Barcelona by public transport, thanks to five metro lines one commuter train line that makes it one of the best areas to stay in Barcelona for clubbing.

 2. Ciutat Vella

-Ciutat Vella is known as the heart of Barcelona, being the oldest district where the Catalan capital we know today began.
+Ciutat Vella is known as the heart of Barcelona, the oldest district where the Catalan capital we know today began.